Is Guardianship Needed Now… or Soon?

 If So, Learn What You Can Do Today!

-Many families whose lives are affected by aging, disability, mental or physical incapacity, and/or illness worry about the future of a loved one, often a parent, young adult, sibling, or extended family member or friend.
-Who will care for this vulnerable person now or when (or if) he/she becomes incapacitated?
+Many families whose lives are affected by aging, disability, mental or physical incapacity, and/or illness worry about the future of a loved one, often a parent, young adult, child, sibling, or extended family member or friend.
+Who will care for this vulnerable person now or when (or if) he/she becomes a legal adult or becomes incapacitated?
 Who will help them make important medical, financial, and life care decisions?
 Will he or she have the support, resources, and services they need?
-Who will look out for them, protect them?
-Will the courts get involved and appoint a guardian or conservator if nothing is done soon?
+Who will protect them?
+Will the courts get involved and appoint a stranger as guardian or conservator if nothing is done soon?

 When you need answers to these important questions and decisions need to be made, consult with a caring, knowledgeable, and experienced NJ guardianship attorney at Hanlon Niemann & Wright.